If you are currently hurt or in danger, call 911.

 The forensic exam can be detailed.
 Part of the reason why the forensic exam is so long is that you are asked for your consent at every step.

 The hospital will also see to your health.
-Any injuries you have will be tended, and you will be offered treatment for potential infections or unplanned pregnancy, like emergency contraception.
+Any injuries you have will be tended, and you will be offered treatment for potential infections or unintended pregnancy, like emergency contraception.
 Each case is different.

 Experiencing sexual violence is traumatic enough—the process for dealing with it afterwards shouldn’t make it worse—it should support people in taking the steps they need to heal, whether that’s physical, mental, or legal.